jazzband/django-debug-toolbar/docs/installation.rst

     The automatic setup relies on ``debug_toolbar.models`` being imported when the server starts.
 Django doesn't provide a better hook to execute code during the start-up sequence.
-This works with Django's built-in development server ``runserver`` because it validates models before serving requests.
-You should use the explicit setup with other servers.
+This works with ``manage.py runserver`` because it validates models before serving requests.

 Explicit setup
 --------------